alakai-technologies/heroku-buildpack-mongo/README.md

 # Heroku buildpack: MongoDB

 ### This is necessary for creating MongoDB backups from a Heroku server, and should be added to the buildpacks for each of the Heroku servers.
+This must be kept public in order to execute.

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) to run mongo commands (http://www.mongodb.org/).